Post-Merger Integration Consultancy

 The deal closes in months.
 The integration unfolds over years.

 A merger brings two living systems together - each with its own patterns of decision-making, collaboration, knowledge, and culture.
 The financial and structural integration has a timeline, a project plan, milestones.
 But the deeper integration - how two ways of working find each other, how a shared identity forms, how "the way things are done here" emerges from two different starting points - that doesn't follow a project plan.
+It unfolds through thousands of daily moments where people from two backgrounds figure out how to work as one.
+When that process is supported and designed for, it happens faster and with less friction.
+When it's left to sort itself out, the organisation can stay divided long after the deal is done.

 ~70%